vidjil/vidjil/doc/server.md

 references to the file exist.
 When deploying to production one needs to make sure `AutoDelete` is deactivated.
-This is the case for the default Vijdil installation (see `server/py4web/apps/vidjil/models.py`).
+This is the case for the default Vidjil installation (see `server/py4web/apps/vidjil/models.py`).

 As a second precaution it is also wise to temporarily restrict py4web's access to referenced files.

-Taking two mesures to prevent file loss might seem like overkill, but securing data is more important than the small amount of extra time spent putting these mesures into place.
+Taking two measures to prevent file loss might seem like overkill, but securing data is more important than the small amount of extra time spent putting these measures into place.

 ### Migrating Data

 Usually, when extracting data for a given user or group, the whole database should not be copied over.